-The government just shut down.
-What next?
+Here's what's affected by the shutdown

 If you had plans for a vacation to visit any national parks, zoos or museums, some of those may be closed.

 The popular panda cameras at the Smithsonian's National Zoo in Washington will be turned off, according to a statement from the Smithsonian Institution.
 Visitors will still be able to visit the National Zoo, as well as Smithsonian museums, over the weekend.
-But the zoo and the museums would be closed beginning Monday.
+On Saturday afternoon, the Smithsonian tweeted that its museums, research centers and the National Zoo would be open on Monday and would provide updates as to the future as soon as they knew.

 The shutdown will also affect the Bureau of Alcohol, Tobacco, Firearms and Explosives, meaning if you wanted a gun permit, you'll have to wait until the shutdown is over.

-Note: CORRECTION: This story has been updated to reflect that passport and visa applications will continue to be processed during the shutdown.